 - VEGGIE BAGEL – My kids love these, hummus and avocado with cheese are a must, but sometimes you can sneak in some spinach, cucumber or tomato.
 (Mom loves these too)

-BONUS – MAC & CHEESE – This does not need to be fancy OR from a box!
-Recipe here, but basically just boil up some pasta and shred some cheese on it with a scoop of plain yogurt mixed in.
+BONUS – QUICK MAC & CHEESE – This does not need to be fancy OR from a box!
+Recipe Here, just simply boil up some pasta and mix in a handful of shredded cheese and a scoop of plain yogurt.
 You can also add the leftover spaghetti sauce from #2.